phitter-hub/docs-phitter-kernel/docs/documentation/fit/continuous/continuous-results.md

 ### 5. `phi.not_rejected_distributions -> dict`

-Provides a dictionary structured similarly to `phi.sorted_distributions_sse`, containing only those distributions that have passed at least one statistical test (i.e., were not fully rejected).
+Provides a dictionary structured similarly to `phi.sorted_distributions`, containing only those distributions that have passed at least one statistical test (i.e., were not fully rejected).

 ```python
 phi.not_rejected_distributions